getpawprint/slate/source/includes/_requests_v3.md

 signature | string | URL to the image file containing the client's signature. checkout_notes | string? | Checkout note to Pawprint. promocode | string? | If specified, attempts to apply the promo code to the order.
-If the promo code didn't work, HTTP 400 is returned along with an error message. stripe_token | string | Stripe token that will be charged for payment (one-time use)
+If the promo code didn't work, HTTP 400 is returned along with an error message. stripe_token | string? | Stripe token that will be charged for payment (one-time use)